TheMATDude/ResourceToXliff/README.md

 These XLIFF file can now be imported into your MAT enabled project.
 NOTE: You will need to check the 'Enable resource recycling' checkbox when importing these files.

 **Build note:** *If MAT is not installed on the machine, the DLL references will fail.
-Click the following link to install the [Microsoft App Toolkit] (http://aka.ms/matinstall).*
+Click the following link to install the [Multilingual App Toolkit] (http://aka.ms/matinstall).*